 - Select the record type you want to add.

-- Enter the fully qualified domain name in the Name champ.
+- Enter the fully qualified domain name in the Name field.

-- Set the TTL value.
+- Set the Durée de vie value.
 If unsure, utiliser

 14400. - Confirm the correct record type is selected.